fpgasystems/sgrt/cli/manual/overleaf/sgutil-program-vivado.md

 sgutil program vivado [flags] [--help]

-  &nbsp; &nbsp; Programs a Vivado bitstream to a given device.
+  &nbsp; &nbsp; Programs a Vivado bitstream or image to a given device.

 ### Flags